-The Knowledge Community is a reimagination and reinvention of the traditional office and research environment, and Rowen will embrace the best in design practices to create an innovation district that remains true to the natural beauty of the environment while also incorporating elements of multi-use development throughout to create an authentic sense of place.
+Knowledge communities are a reimagination and reinvention of the traditional office and research environment.
+Rowen will embrace the best in design practices to create an innovation district that remains true to the natural beauty of the environment while also incorporating elements of mixed-use development throughout to create an authentic sense of place.

-The venture will be managed by an independent foundation which will ensure the long-term vision of the property is never sacrificed for short-term gain.
-This foundation will partner with Gwinnett County to fund land acquisition, the design and installation of needed improvements, and the curation of valuable public and private partnerships.
+The venture is managed by an independent foundation, the Rowen Foundation, which ensures the long-term vision of the property is never sacrificed for short-term gain.
+The Rowen Foundation partners with Gwinnett County to fund land acquisition, the design and installation of needed improvements, and the curation of valuable public and private partnerships.

-Currently in the planning and partnerships phase, activity is slated to begin in Q4 2020 with construction of initial infrastructure starting in the next 12-24 months.
+Currently in the planning and partnerships phase, Rowen’s initial Phase 1 infrastructure is expected to be complete by early 2023.
 We are not building a typical multi-use development or office park; rather we are carefully cultivating a living community that is highly collaborative, inspiring, and accessible.
-With a 30-year projected full build-out, this community will be in a constant state of becoming, evolving in response to the needs of our societies and citizens.
+With a 30-year projected full build-out, this community will be constantly evolving and adapting to changes in research and development of the innovation economy.

-Easy to access from across the state, this project is located in the heart of three of the most vibrant metropolitan statistical areas in the Southeast and equidistant from several state research hubs.
-Along with its access to the nation’s most educated work force, this location will allow for unprecedented knowledge sharing.
+Easy to access from across the state, this project is in the heart of three of the most vibrant metropolitan statistical areas (MSAs) in the Southeast and equidistant from several state research hubs.
+With access to one of the nation’s most educated workforces, this location will allow for unprecedented knowledge sharing.

-Rowen alludes to the second harvest or a second cutting of hay, which is metaphorically what will happen on this site.
-The land has been cultivated for centuries to provide sustenance for those who live there and the community around them, and this “second harvest” on the site will bring forth ideas and innovations that will drive a new economy for generations to come.
+Rowen alludes to the second harvest, or a second cutting of hay, which is metaphorically what will happen on this site.
+The land has been cultivated for centuries to provide sustenance for those who lived there and the community around them, and this “second harvest” of the site will bring forth ideas and innovations that will drive a new economy for generations to come.

-The project will bring together various elements of research with a particular emphasis being put on agricultural, environmental and medical research.
+The project will bring together various elements of research with a particular emphasis on agricultural, environmental, and medical research.

-The vision for the project is one of a dynamic, convergent space that encourages businesses of all types to invest, grow and thrive.
-We anticipate most businesses to be knowledge based and rooted in research and discovery, particularly with roots in the medical, agricultural and environmental fields.
-We do not anticipate heavy manufacturing at the site.
+The vision for the project is one of a dynamic, convergent space that encourages businesses of all types to invest, grow, and thrive.
+We anticipate most businesses to be knowledge-based and rooted in research and discovery, particularly with roots in the medical, agricultural, and environmental fields.
+There will also be opportunities for ancillary businesses to support the knowledge-based firms, as well as neighborhood amenities to serve Rowen’s workforce, residents, and visitors.
+Rowen will look very different than existing developments across the County.
+We will not see large format shopping centers or heavy manufacturing at Rowen.

 According to a preliminary economic impact analysis conducted in March 2020, Rowen will generate an estimated 18,500 jobs by 2035.
 Being planned and built with a long-term view, Rowen is estimated to bring 100,000 jobs to the Georgia economy, generating to $8-10 billion in ongoing labor income annually at full build-out.

 Yes.
-This will be a resource for the entire community.
-The project’s vision is that of a place that blends the beauty of the natural environment with innovative design that will welcome visitors to gathering spaces for arts, learning and entertainment.
+We plan to make Rowen a resource for the entire community.
+The project’s vision is that of a place that blends the beauty of the natural environment with innovative design that will welcome visitors to gathering spaces for community-building through the arts, learning, recreation, and entertainment.